rpm-software-management/dnf5/doc/dnf5_plugins/repoclosure.8.rst

-The ``repoclosure`` command in ``DNF5`` reads package metadata from one or more repositories, checks all dependencies, and displays a list of packages with unresolved dependencies.
+The ``repoclosure`` command in DNF5 allows you to analyze package metadata from multiple repositories.
+It checks all dependencies of the packages and provides a list of packages that have unresolved dependencies.

+By default, ``repoclosure`` considers all enabled repositories when checking dependencies.
+However, you can customize the set of repositories by using standard DNF5 options such as ``--repo``, ``--enable-repo``, or ``--disable-repo``.

 Options